 While we were in Elkhart, Indiana attending the Heartland Owners Rally and getting our Landmark’s warranty service completed, we reached out to HighTec Solar, Inc. to discuss their products.
 We were impressed on their reputation and builds, so we went ahead and ordered what we needed.

 Now, before you get all excited thinking this is going to be a comprehensive step-by-step instructional guide or solar supply list your RV, sorry, this isn’t it.
-However, we are providing some powerful resources should you entertain the thought of outfitting your own coach with solar.
+This is just our product review of Hightec’s solar panels.

 100% Customer Satisfaction Guarantee:

 We have six (6) Hightec RCL-M-165 watt panels.
 In our opinion, these panels are exactly what our build criteria required.
 Fit and finish is nothing short of spectacular.
 They are extremely well constructed, feature multiple pre-drilled mounting points, and came with 10 gauge MC-4 connections already installed.
 The panel frames are 40mm aluminum with 3.2mm tempered glass with mono crystalline cells.

 Our 165 watt solar panels built in America by Americans on our new 12 volt panel line, they are tested full power and have full warranty.
 These 12 volt solar panels are ready for all of your needs.
 Their panels can be used for commercial or residential settings.